Rufflets Hotel: A Must-Stay Luxury Hotel in St Andrews, Scotland

 Click here to book this gorgeous luxury hotel, and make your trip to St Andrews all the more memorable.

-If you need some tips on things to do in St Andrews, here is Your Ultimate Guide to St Andrews.
+If you need some tips on things to do in St Andrews, here is 24 Things To Do in St Andrews, Scotland.
 The Fife Coastal Path is a popular outdoor activity in the area too which I would recommend if you like to go walking.
 And if you're thinking about visiting some Scottish castles, here are my recommendations on the best ones to visit and how you can save money doing that.